sbarbett/uddr_wpm_agent/README.md

 1. The script uses HttpClient to produce HTTP quests, not Selenium, so there is no browser involved.
 Browserless scripts consume 1 unit per step per transaction (as opposed to 4).
 2. When selecting an interval, keep in mind that it should be divided by the number of locations selected.
 A 30 min interval with 3 locations will run every 10 min.
 It iterates through every location in that span of time.
+3. If you uploaded the default test script using the setup file, it will be named _UltraDDR ThreatFeed Agent_.

+## About the EMCAScript Version

+WPM has an older implementation of Rhino with an out-of-date version of EMCAScript, hence the use of object prototypes.
+Classes were introduced in ES6.
+Keep this in mind if you decide to write your own custom scenarios.

 ## Alternatives